ayroblu/collab-notes/README.md

 ### MVP
 - comments
   - on click if scroll required, scroll page to where comment actually is
-  - separte button to create comment into its own scoll section
+  - seperate button to create comment into its own scoll section
-- "resolve" comments - menu?
 - refactor new room, and new file experience, no longer autojoin
-- try have a really big editor, with normal scrolling?
 - scroll comments too as part of line restoration
 - race condition for undo decorations
+- comments v2
+  - notifications for when you have new comments / threads
+  - collapse comments
+  - "resolve" comments - menu?
+  - markdown comments
+- migrate to create react app

 ### Longer term
 - performance - it takes 5+ seconds to load locally!!
-- minify webpack
 - gdoc / gdrive sync
 - dropbox sync
 - output files